Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/ces_components.md

   * `-XX:+PrintTenuringDistribution`;
   * `-XX:+UseGCLogFileRotation`;
   * `-XX:NumberOfGCLogFiles=5`;
-  * `-XX:GCLogFileSize=2M`;
+  * `-XX:GCLogFileSize=2M`.
 * Compiler: `-XX:+TieredCompilation`;
-* `-Xmx:` depends on the pipeline in use - each pipeline should come with memory requirements.
+* `-Xmx:` depends on the pipeline in use.
+Each pipeline should come with memory requirements.

 ## GraphDB and EUF plug-in

 This is the semantic database required to enable the dynamic dictionary updates functionality.
 If you do not have GraphDB, you can get the latest version [here](http://info.ontotext.com/graphdb-lite-eval-graphdb).
-For information how to install, etc., see its [ documentation](http://graphdb.ontotext.com/display/GraphDB6/Home).
+For information how to install, etc., see its [ documentation](http://graphdb.ontotext.com/display/GraphDB62/Home).

-EUF stands for 'Entity Updates Feed'.
-This plug-in publishes entity update feeds that are used by the coordinator.
+The EUF plug-in publishes entity update feeds that are used by the coordinator.

 ### Configuration

 To install the EUF plug-in in GraphDB:

 1. Provide the following Java parameter to GraphDB on startup `-Dregister-external-plugins=/your/plugins/home`.
-2. Unpack the [EUF plug-in zip. file](http://maven.ontotext.com/content/repositories/publishing-releases/com/ontotext/ces/graphdb-euf-plugin/1.0.0/graphdb-euf-plugin-1.0.0.zip) in your plugins home prior to starting GraphDB.
+2. Unpack the [EUF plug-in zip. file](http://maven.ontotext.com/content/repositories/publishing-releases/com/ontotext/ces/graphdb-euf-plugin/1.0.0/graphdb-euf-plugin-1.0.0.zip) in your plug-ins HOME prior to starting GraphDB.